lanking520/CYTON_VETA_FILE/Start_up_guide.md

 ## Get them work together
 I have prepared a draft file for you, name it "My_First_Cyton_Controller.py" and put it on the desktop.

 REMEBER to fix the format problem!
+It time takes more than 1 hour, find Valerio for help!

 After your implementation, run roslauch first.
 Then open another terminal to run this code.
 ```python